jonathf/numpoly/docs/comparison.rst

     >>> q0 < q1 < q2
     True

-  As with polynomial order, coefficients and lower order terms are ignored:
+  As with polynomial order, coefficients and lower order terms are also
+  ignored:

   .. code:: python